Legal

 Privacy Policy

-What data Quickler collects
+What data quickler collects

-Quickler may collect your email address, the contents of your message, and any other information you choose to include when you contact the business.
+quickler may collect your email address, the contents of your message, and any other information you choose to include when you contact the business.
 If you email directly, the same applies to the information in that email thread.

 The site also uses Google Analytics, which may collect information such as pages viewed, approximate location, device/browser information, referral source, and general usage patterns.